-BJP banking on Dhami, repeal of Char Dham Board to win back Uttarakhand
+BJP Banking On Dhami, Repeal Of Char Dham Board To Win Back Uttarakhand

-New Delhi, Jan 8 (IANS) The BJP is banking on young chief minister Pushkar Singh Dhami and his government's decision to repeal the controversial Char Dham Devasthanam Board to win Uttarakhand assembly polls.
+New Delhi: The BJP is banking on young chief minister Pushkar Singh Dhami and his government's decision to repeal the controversial Char Dham Devasthanam Board to win Uttarakhand assembly polls.

 Uttarakhand is going to polls on February 14.